pharo-open-documentation/pharo-wiki/Baselines.md

 Defining packages is not enough to load them because some of them might depend on other packages/projects.
 For example, `MyProject-Tests` needs to be loaded after `MyProject`.

-To manage dependencies inside a project, see section [Define external dependencies](#define-external-dependencies).
+To manage dependencies external to a project, see section [Define external dependencies](#define-external-dependencies).

-To manage dependencies between the packages of your project, you can use the message #package:with: to give more informations to the spec.
+To manage dependencies between the packages of your project, you can use the message `#package:with:` to give more informations to the spec.

 ```Smalltalk
 baseline: spec